 DR measures authority, not commercial capture

-Domain Rating is a domain-level metric.
-It measures the cumulative link authority of the entire site, weighted by the quality and quantity of referring domains.
-A high DR means the domain has accumulated significant link equity across its existence.
-It says nothing about whether the right pages have enough authority to rank for the right queries.
+Domain Rating is a site-wide average.
+It sums the link equity of the whole domain, weighted by the quality and count of referring domains.
+A high DR tells you the site has accumulated equity somewhere across its history.
+It tells you nothing about whether the specific page you need on page one has the firepower to get there.

 Page-level authority wins rankings, not domain-level DR

-URL Rating (Ahrefs' page-level authority metric) is the more relevant number for predicting whether a specific page will rank for a specific query.
-A page with strong UR, relevant internal links from other high-authority pages on the site, and topically aligned external links will consistently outperform pages that rely only on domain authority to carry them.
+URL Rating is the number that actually predicts a ranking, because it measures the page, not the site.
+A page with strong UR, internal links from other high-authority pages on the domain, and topically aligned external links beats a page that is leaning on domain authority to carry it.
+Every time.

-This distinction matters enormously in competitive SaaS niches where the difference between ranking on page one and page two is often a handful of referring domains pointing directly at the commercial page.
-The DR gap between the two sites may be small or even reversed.
-The winner has more links where it counts.
+In competitive SaaS niches the margin between page one and page two is often a handful of referring domains pointing directly at the commercial page.
+The DR gap between the two sites can be small, or even inverted.
+The site that wins is the one with more links exactly where they count.

 The question is not "how do we raise our DR?"
 The question is "which pages need to rank, and what authority does each one require to get there?"